 - Kyphosis, characterized by a hunched-over posture with accompanying symptoms such as:

 - Trouble walking

 - Lack of bowel and bladder control

 Compression Fracture Treatment

 Once diagnosed by your northern New Jersey physician, the treatment for compression fractures depends on the cause of the damage.
-If osteoporosis is responsible, your doctor begins the treatment with calcium and vitamin D supplements to improve bone density.
+If osteoporosis is responsible, your doctor begins treating it with calcium and vitamin D supplements to improve bone density.

-If the compression fracture did not injure the spinal cord, basic treatments may include:
+If the compression fracture did not injure the spinal cord, basic treatments might include:

 - Activity reduction, but not complete inactivity